Erlangga-stonks/Salary_Prediction_Province/README.md

 # Salary_Prediction_Province
-Prediction for salary in each Province Using Machine Learning
+Prediction for salary in each Province Indonesia Using Machine Learning